rehierl/node-tree-outliner/3-basic-design/3-5-3-levels-of-implicitness.md

 * section `sk` is an ancestor of `s`
 * `u` is the universal section

-The above object properties allow to define the following paths:
+Those properties allow to define the following paths:

 * `p := (n,s,...,sk) in NS{+}`
 * `n belongs-to s belongs-to ... sk`